 As we mentioned previously, investors must invest through an Opportunity Fund in order to qualify for the tax incentives offered by the Opportunity Zones program.
 An Opportunity Fund is a partnership or corporation which plans to invest a minimum 90% of its assets in Opportunity Zones.
 Opportunity funds permit investors to avoid paying taxes on recent capital gains until December 31, 2026.

-If an investor keeps their money in an Opportunity Fund for at least 5 years prior to December 31, 2026, they will reduce their deferred capital gains tax liability by 10%, while if they keep funds in for seven years before that date, they can reduced their tax bill by 15%.
+If an investor keeps their money in an Opportunity Fund for at least 5 years prior to December 31, 2026, they will reduce their deferred capital gains tax liability by 10%, while if they keep funds in for seven years before that date, they can reduce their tax bill by 15%.

 In some cases, investors may even reduce their tax liability to zero on any profits they generated by investing in an Opportunity Fund, though they will need to hold their investment in the fund for at least 10 years in order to qualify.
-In addition it’s important to realize that Opportunity Funds can self-certify, meaning that they do not specifically need to be approved by the government.
+In addition, it’s important to realize that Opportunity Funds can self-certify, meaning that they do not specifically need to be approved by the government.

 The Opportunity Zone Creation Process

-After the Tax Cuts and Jobs Act was passed in 2017, the governors of US states and territories (and the mayor of Washington, DC) were allowed until April 2018 to nominate census tracts to become opportunity zones.
+After the Tax Cuts and Jobs Act was passed in 2017, the governors of U.S. states and territories (and the mayor of Washington, DC) were allowed until April 2018 to nominate census tracts to become Opportunity Zones.
 In order to be eligible to become an Opportunity Zone, an area needs to meet IRS income requirements, including:

 A minimum poverty rate of 20%

 A median family income of:

 Non-metropolitan areas: Less than or equal to 80% of the statewide median family income